-How long will it take to have my application completed with the ADA&C?
+How long will it take to have my application completed with the Alberta Dental Association and College?

 What are the fees?

 The Alberta Dental Association and College application fee is $500.
 The registration fee is $1,000, and the annual fees can vary yearly.
 For information on current annual fees, please contact the Alberta Dental Association and College.

 The Alberta Dental Association and College does have an option to Register Only and then pay the Practice Permit fee at a later date; this is an option available to applicants who are not planning to work immediately or are feeling some uncertainty moving forward.

 I already have a copy of my transcripts, which are in a sealed envelope.
 Can I send them in myself?

 Transcripts must be received by the ADA&C directly from the university the applicant has obtained their dental degree from.

 All practicing lawyers can notarize documents.
 Members of the Legislative Assembly, Members of Parliament and judges can also notarize a document.

 Does the National Dental Examining Board of Canada certificate need to be notarized or certified?

 No. Only a photocopy of the National Dental Examining Board (NDEB) of Canada certificate is required.